tenzir/tenzir/web/docs/setup/tune.md

 of using `vast stop`, but in only works on the same machine that runs the server process.
 We recommend using `vast stop`, as it also works over the wire.

-The `stop` command blocks until the server process has terminated, and returns a zero exit code upon success, making it suitable for use in launch system scripts.
+The `stop` command asks the server process to terminate gracefully, and returns a zero exit code upon success, making it suitable for use in launch system scripts.